Updated Apr 11, 2026

 Does perceived pressure to be positive distort the picture?

 Yes.
 When students feel their comments could affect relationships or grades, they moderate criticism.
 That risk is heightened in creative disciplines where work is personal and critique is public.
 Programmes can reduce pressure by normalising constructive challenge, separating feedback channels from grading, enabling anonymity, and committing to transparent summaries of themes and actions.
-This fosters accurate diagnosis of issues such as module workload, clarity of marking criteria, and the balance between conceptual exploration and technical skill-building.
+This creates a more accurate picture of issues such as module workload, clarity of marking criteria in design studies, and the balance between conceptual exploration and technical skill-building.

 What do students propose to improve feedback processes?

-Students ask for anonymous routes for sensitive topics, quicker acknowledgements, and timelines for decisions.
+Students ask for anonymous routes for sensitive topics, quicker acknowledgements, and clear timelines for decisions.
 They want routine “you said, we did” updates that include named owners and dates, and they value hands-on opportunities that link feedback to live projects or technical instruction.
-Programme teams that publish response service levels for feedback and stick to them build credibility.
+Programme teams that publish response service levels for feedback, and meet them, build credibility.
 Clearer assessment briefs with exemplars and calibrated marking also reduce repeat complaints and make feedback more useful for future work.

 What role should the Student Union play in design studies?